yashika51/AskFlow/README.md

 <img src="https://github.com/yashika51/AskFlow/blob/main/screenshots/search.png"/>

 Note: To use your own Key, refer `.env.sample` file.
-Generate your API key from Stackexchange API.
-Refer to wiki for more [information](https://github.com/yashika51/AskFlow/wiki/Using-Stack-API).
+Generate your API key from [Stackexchange API website](https://api.stackexchange.com/).
+Refer [wiki](https://github.com/yashika51/AskFlow/wiki/Using-Stack-API) for more information.
 This will increase the daily quota from 300 to 10k calls.

+## pypi Package

+AskFlow is pip installable. `pip install AskFlow-CLI==1.0.0` to install the latest version.

 ## Extra Features